boyter/boyter.org/content/posts/more-annoying-go-bugs.md

 ### Resolution

-Change back to explicit `select` targetting just the fields we want to ensure futher database changes would not be an issue, and to deal with the scan exception.
+Change back to explicit `select` targeting just the fields we want to ensure further database changes would not be an issue, and to deal with the scan exception.
 Additional logging added around this exception as well.